Administration of territory in dynastic China: Liao dynasty (916–1125)

 The Khitan-led Liao dynasty was divided between a nomadic tribal Northern Administration and a sedentary Chinese Southern Establishment.
 They were each headed by a Prime Minister, the northern one appointed by the Xiao consort clan, and the southern one appointed by the ruling Yelü clan.
 The Southern Establishments were divided into five "circuits", each with a capital city.
 Each circuit except for the one dominated by the Supreme Capital (shangjing) was ruled by a Regent (liushou).
 Under the Regent were Governors (yin) of prefectures who ruled below them Magistrates of counties.
 Under the Northern Administration, Khitans were organized around an ordo, the moving camp of a chief.
 Throughout the duration of the Liao dynasty, the number of ordos fluctuated between 10 and 44.
 The tribal vassals of the Liao were organized into territories known as routes (lu) headed by a tribal chief.

 Imperial examinations were only held for the Southern Establishments until the last decade of the dynasty when Khitans found it an acceptable avenue for advancing their careers.
 The examinations focused primarily on lyric-meter poetry and rhapsodies.
 Recruitment through examinations was irregular and all offices of note were hereditary in nature and held by Khitans.

 Song dynasty (960–1279)

-The Song dynasty kept the circuit, prefecture, county hierarchy.
+The Song dynasty continued the Tang system of circuit, prefecture, and county.
 The Military Prefecture was called an "army" (jun) and a handful of prefectures containing mines and salterns were designated Industrial Prefectures (jian).
 The prefectures were nominally administered by a Prefect, but in practice the central government appointed another Manager of the Affairs to administer groups of prefectures.
 Actions by Prefects also had to be signed off by a prefectural supervisor.
 Like the Tang before them, the Song used circuits not as provincial governorships but regions for Commissioners to coordinate government activity.
 Four Commissions were assigned to every circuit, each tasked with a different administrative activity: military, fiscal, judicial, and supply.